coldstar1993/mina-zkapp-e2e-testing/README.md

 ```

 ## How to deploy
+tips: You could see the sequences inside the test cases.

 * firstly, deploy `Membership` and later trigger a tx to init it as below:
 	```